top of page

 (Latin pelagus & Greek pelagos) = pool; gulf, abyss, sea {high sea, open sea, main.}]

-Elements of the word are Greek, but arkhipelagos is borrowed from Italian, with no record in ancient or
+Elements of the word are Greek, but Greek arkhipelagos is borrowed from Italian, with no record in ancient

-Med.
-Greek.
-The Italian / Latin compound is instead from Latin Egeopelagus; Greek Aigaion pelagos
+or Medieval Greek.
+The Italian compound is from Latin Egeopelagus; Greek Aigaion pelagos = Aegean

-= Aegean Sea.
-The Aegean being full of island chains, the Italian word later extended to any sea
+Sea.
+The Aegean being full of island chains, the Italian word later extended to any sea studded with

-studded with islands and/or to the islands themselves; and the Aigai/ Egeo = Aegean being conflated/
+islands and/or to the islands themselves; and the Aigai/ Egeo = Aegean was conflated/replaced with

 bottom of page